MegumiKim/bid./README.md

 ## Brief

-bid. is an auction platform where users can post a listing for auction and bid on other users's listings.
+bid is an auction platform where users can post a listing for auction and bid on other users's listings.
 Only the registered users can bid and create listings, while unregistered users can also search through the listings.
 The site's target audience is Noroff students community.